Griff209/js_eulers/README.md

 # 2_fibonacci.js

 Task:
-Find the sum of all even members (whose value is no greater than 4,000,000) of the Fibonacci sequence
+Find the sum of all even members of the Fibonacci sequence, below 4,000,000

 Solution:
 The recursive program arrives at a solution by breaking the task into the following pieces: